Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 2.

-Causal treatment of fracture
+Causal treatment of fractures

 3.

-Relieving pain, swelling and promoting healing
+Reducing pain, swelling and promoting healing

-Symptomatic treatment focuses on the manifestations or signs (symptoms) of the disease.
-Such treatment can significantly improve your quality of life and support comprehensive treatment during the course of the disease.
+Symptomatic treatment focuses on the manifestations or symptoms of the disease.
+Such treatment can significantly improve your quality of life and support comprehensive treatment as the disease progresses.

 Sources, references and literature